1ytic/warp-rnnt/README.md

 - In addition to alphas/betas arrays, counts array is allocated with shape (N, U * 2), which is used as a scheduling mechanism.

-- [core_gather.cu](core_gather.cu) is a slightly memory-efficient version that expects log_probs with the shape (N, T, U, 2) only for blank and labels values.
+- [core_gather.cu](core_gather.cu) is a memory-efficient version that expects log_probs with the shape (N, T, U, 2) only for blank and labels values.
+It shows excellent performance with a large vocabulary.

 - Do not expect that this implementation will greatly reduce the training time of RNN Transducer model.
 Probably, the main bottleneck will be a trainable joint network with an output (N, T, U, V).